ananthaa-advisory/Slack-slash-commads-using-Flask/README.md

-# Slack-slash-commads-using-Flask
+# SlackBot using slash commands in Flask module:

-Slash commands in slack using Flask POST API call
+Slash commands in slack using Flask POST API call.

+A SLACKBOT by using SLASH commands.
+This time no use of external BOTS(Hubot) and RASA.

+ THe bot now has capabilties to connect to any server within infrastructure.